Texas Tightens Disclosure Rules Following Medicaid Investigation

 During the committee's meeting, Dr. Alex Reish recused himself from two votes, The Colorado Sun reported.
 The Sun, in a follow-up to the Center for Public Integrity-NPR investigation, detailed how Reish had received more than $10,000 in perks from drugmakers, including more than $1,000 from a pharmaceutical firm whose product he later championed to the committee.

-Reish told the Center for Public Integrity his informational lunches and other interactions with drugmakers help him learn about new products that can benefit his patients and that he joined the board in order to share his expertise on how to minimize use of addictive opioids.
+Reish told the Center for Public Integrity that his informational lunches and other interactions with drugmakers help him learn about new products that can benefit his patients and that he joined the board in order to share his expertise on how to minimize use of addictive opioids.

 "My intentions in joining the board were not to try to get secondary gain from pharmaceutical companies," he said.
 "It was to try to educate the board."